TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 Description
 ===========

-This report summarises the events of the 6th ADMB Developer’s Workshop, a meeting held at the University of Washington School of Aquatic and Fisheries Sciences, Seattle Washington.
+This report summarises the events of the 6th ADMB Developer's Workshop, a meeting held at the University of Washington School of Aquatic and Fisheries Sciences, Seattle Washington.
 The meeting was attended by many ADMB and TMB core developers who were joined by invited European and American experts.
 These experts introduced their software development experiences in similar types of challenges.

 The meeting was held in the typical informal style, allowing open group discussions and demonstrations of new features, possible improvements, and current issues.
 Meeting participants spent considerable time working in sub-groups, each of which tackled a related set of priority issues for the ADMB project.